No Trading Strategy Can Win on Every Price Path: Computability, Randomness, and the Limits of Universal Trading: The No-Arbitrage Foundation

 \subsection{The Martingale Constraint}

-By the Delbaen--Schachermayer generalization of the First Fundamental Theorem~\cite{Harrison1981,Delbaen1994}, a market satisfies the condition of No Free Lunch with Vanishing Risk (NFLVR) if and only if there exists an equivalent local martingale measure (EMM) $\mathbb{Q} \approx \mathbb{P}$.
+For a locally bounded semimartingale price process, the Delbaen--Schachermayer form of the First Fundamental Theorem states that No Free Lunch with Vanishing Risk (NFLVR) is equivalent to the existence of an equivalent local martingale measure (ELMM) \(\mathbb{Q}\sim\mathbb{P}\) under which \(\overline S\) is a local martingale~\cite{Harrison1981,Delbaen1994}.
+For general unbounded semimartingales the corresponding formulation uses an equivalent \(\sigma\)-martingale measure~\cite{DelbaenSchachermayer1998}; the corollary below retains the locally bounded setting.

-\begin{corollary}[No Universal Strategy] If an equivalent martingale measure $\mathbb{Q}$ exists, no universally successful admissible strategy can exist. \end{corollary}
+\begin{corollary}[No Universal Zero-Cost Strategy] If an ELMM \(\mathbb{Q}\) exists, no admissible self-financing strategy with zero initial capital can satisfy \(G_T\geq0\), \(\mathbb{P}\)-almost surely, and \(\mathbb{P}(G_T>0)>0\).
+Consequently, no pointwise universal strategy exists. \end{corollary}

-This is the definitive mathematical constraint.
-Universality is simply an impossibly strong formulation of arbitrage; its preclusion is the foundational premise of modern asset pricing.
-Thus, the non-existence of universal strategies is not a deep extension of asset pricing theory, but rather a direct corollary of its foundational no-arbitrage axiom.